chapel-lang/chapel/doc/rst/usingchapel/building.rst

   appropriate ``setchplenv.*`` script.

-* by creating a ``chplconfig`` file to store your preferred ``$CHPL_`` settings (see :ref:`chplconfig <readme-chplenv.chplconfig>` for further details on creating a chplconfig file).
-Note, however, that some other technique would still be required to ensure that ``chpl`` is in your path.
+* by creating a ``chplconfig`` file to store your preferred ``$CHPL_`` settings (see :ref:`readme-chplenv.chplconfig` for further details on creating a chplconfig file).
+Note, however, that some other standard technique is still required to ensure that ``chpl`` is in your path.

 * by installing Chapel to a specific location—perhaps one that is already in your path—using the instructions in the next section.